 Depending on who you ask, reference checks are either an extremely valuable tool or a complete waste of time.
 But the fact is: a great candidate’s resume is only part of the hiring equation.

+A candidate has come through your talent pipeline.
 You’ve got their previous experience and accomplishments on paper, but the intangibles are still unknown to you.
 You can trust your intuition and go forward with a hire—but we’ve all been surprised before.
 If the candidate has garnished their resume, doesn’t play well with others, or has concealed significant information from you, there’s no way you’ll know unless you speak with a third party.
 That’s where a reference can swoop in and help set the record straight.

 Best Practices Before You Interview References